-So, implementing an HTTP server to support a limited set of HTTP features, and not the whole HTTP protocol specification, isn't such an extensive task.
+So, implementing an HTTP server to support a limited subset of HTTP features, and not the whole HTTP protocol specification, isn't such an extensive task.

-This HTTP server project was designed to cover basic static contents fetching through the GET method, web services and AJAX.
+This HTTP server project covers most basic static contents retrieval, through the GET method, web services and AJAX.